oz-cloudtools-meetup/show-your-emotions-with-rekognition/README.md

         - Hit "Save" at topright corner

     - Step 5 - Setup environment for lambda

+        - IMPORTANT: Ensure the PROCESSED_BUCKET variable is set to the processed images bucket set up in Step 1
+            ```
+            E.g. change:
+            PROCESSED_BUCKET = "<YOUR_PROCESSED_BUCKET>"
+            to whatever your bucket name is:
+            PROCESSED_BUCKET = "rekognition-workshop-processed"
+            ```

         - Note: the library cv2 used in this lambda function is not native to aws lambda runtime environment.
 So we need to set it up here.
         - In Cloud9 termianl, run: